ansresearch/for-your-eyes-only/README.md

 ## Citation

-If you use this dataset in your research, please cite our paper:
+If you use our dataset or code in your research, please cite our paper:

 ```bibtex
 @INPROCEEDINGS{alghisi2025foryoureyesonly,